wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

     <tr>
       <td markdown="span">
         **Duration** <br/>
         Update the legend to highlight the data based on the duration.
-Select **Duration** from the dropdown menu and customize the values of the legend.
-The values need to be in ascending order and are in milliseconds.
+Select **Duration** from the dropdown menu and customize the values.
+The values need to be in ascending order and in milliseconds.
       </td>
       <td markdown ="span">
         ![Shows the settings to update the legend for the duration.
 You need to select duration from the drop down and then add the values in ascending order.](images/tracing_table_view_duration_legend.png)